AAlexandros/bloom-filter-based-multicast/README.md

 The generation of bloom filters is conducted as follows.
 Initially, each link in the network graph is assigned a unique 126-bit binary number, referred to as the link ID.
 The Topology Manager generates a tree containing the shortest paths between the publisher and subscriber nodes.
-The bloom filter, employed for multicast message transmission, is constructed by performing a bitwise OR operation on the link IDs of all the links in the derived tree.
+The bloom filter, employed for multicast message transmission, is constructed by performing a bitwise OR operation on the link IDs of all the links in the generated tree.

-A bloom filter is inserted into all packets transmitted by the corresponding publisher.
-A router determines the links to forward a packet to by checking the result of the condition Bloom_Filter AND Link_ID = Link_ID.
+A bloom filter specific to a particular publisher for a specific channel is inserted into all packets transmitted by the publisher.
+A router determines the links to forward a packet to by checking the condition ````bloom_filter AND link_ID == link_ID````.